Who we are

 All our work is free to read and free to republish under Creative Commons.
 We do this as a not-for-profit company guided by a clear purpose: to provide access to quality explanatory journalism essential for healthy democracy.

-We have introduced new protocols and controls to help rebuild trust in journalism.
+We place a high value on trust.
 All authors and editors sign up to our Editorial Charter.
-And all contributors must abide by our Community Standards policy.
-We only allow authors to write on a subject on which they have proven expertise, which they must disclose alongside their article.
-Authors’ funding and potential conflicts of interest must be disclosed.
-Failure to do so carries a risk of being banned from contributing to the site.
+Contributors must abide by our Community Standards.
+We only allow authors to write on subjects on which they have expertise.
+Potential conflicts of interest must be disclosed.